Takeaway restaurant

-A pizzeria site that ranks, phones ringing at the right time.
+A takeaway restaurant site at the top of search, phones ringing at the right time.

-Menu that changes with the season, delivery-and-pickup rushes, phone orders as the main channel — WebOustaou fits how a pizzeria actually runs, not a generic restaurant template.
+Menu that adapts with the season, rushes, deliveries and takeaway, phone orders as the main channel: WebOustaou fits how a takeaway restaurant actually runs, not a generic template.

 Before WebOustaou